getindata/kedro-airflow-k8s/docs/source/03_getting_started/03_mlflow.md

 to use Airflow Variables as MLFlow API credentials.

 Names of the variables need to match expected MLflow environment variable names, e.g. `MLFLOW_TRACKING_TOKEN`.
-You specify them in the authentiation config.
+You specify them in the authentication config.
 For instance, setting up Basic Authentication requires the following:

 ```yaml
 run_config: